 - Red wine flavours the cooking liquor, we used a Shiraz as it is rich in flavour which in turn enriches the sauce.
 You could use any other heavy bodied red wine like a Cabernet Sauvignon; Rioja; or Merlot.
 Just make sure that you cook with a wine that you would actually drink - bad wine will only make the food taste bad!

-- Knorr rich beef stock pots are also used to flavour the cooking liquor.
+- Rich beef stock pots are added to flavour the cooking liquor without the need for extra water.
 These particular stock pots are our favourite to use for this dish as they are really rich and have a depth of beef flavour.
 You can substitute with any beef stock.

 - Apple or blackcurrant jelly or jam is added to finish the gravy as the sweet jelly balances out the savoury flavours in the gravy.
 You could substitute with a redcurrant jelly.

-For a potato side we like to serve this dish with buttery mashed potatoes, our Creamy Easy Mustard Mash or our Potato Pave (another great side that can be made ahead of time).
+For a potato side try my Creamy Easy Mustard Mash or Potato Pave (a great side dish that can be made ahead of time).

 - Critical step: take your time to properly prepare the beef cheeks, removing the sinew and any excess fat from the cheek (see instructions above).
 This will result in a superior tasting stew.